deanwampler/spark-scala-tutorial/tutorial/README.md

 [Joins7.scala](#code/src/main/scala/sparkworkshop/Joins7.scala)

 Joins are a familiar concept in databases and Spark supports them, too.
 Joins at very large scale can be quite expensive, although a number of optimizations have been developed, some of which require programmer intervention to use.
 We won't discuss the details here, but it's worth reading how joins are implemented in various *Big Data* systems, such as [this discussion for Hive joins](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+Joins#LanguageManualJoins-JoinOptimization) and the **Joins** section of [Hadoop: The Definitive Guide](http://shop.oreilly.com/product/0636920021773.do).

+> **NOTE:** You will typically use the [SQL/DataFrame](http://spark.apache.org/docs/latest/sql-programming-guide.html) API to do joins instead of the [RDD](http://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.rdd.RDD) API, because it's both easier to write them and the optimizations under the hood are better!

 Here, we will join the KJV Bible data with a small "table" that maps the book abbreviations to the full names, e.g., `Gen` to `Genesis`.